OSI-INC/ATD/readme.md

 ## Security

+The default config.php uses the OSI atd_local.php.
+In the long run, we recommend you to host your redirect resource on your own securre server.
+When you use our redirect resource, it is in principle possible for us to extract and store your access token on our own server.
+The fact that this is possible most certainly violate your company's security protocols.
+Use our redirect resource to test your ATD server, but switch to using your own redirect, hosted on your own secure server, as soon as you can.

 The ATD program never alters anything in our QBO company.
 Its only function is to download accounting information from the company.